Noah670/CS-305-8-1-Portfolio-Journal-Item/README.md

 - ## What did you do particularly well in identifying their software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?

      > I think the use and implemenation of the SHA-256 algorithm cipher went well to address the security vulnerabilities of the application.
-It is incredibly important to write secure code that is maintainable and less vulnerable to security attacks that any company will potentially face.
-In the modern world of the internet every company has a website which must follow these security guidelines and improves the overall quality and security for the company.
+It is incredibly important to write secure code that is maintainable and less vulnerable to security attacks that any company will potentially face.In the modern world of the internet every company has a website which must follow these security guidelines and improves the overall quality and security for the company.

 - ## What about the process of working through the vulnerability assessment did you find challenging or helpful?